Ire fortiter quo nemo ante iit.

 1916 laid down as a dry cargo ship

-24 April 1918 Storekeeper J Savage discharged dead.
+24 April 1918 Storekeeper John Savage discharged dead.
+He died in the International Hospital, Brindisi from a knife wound having been admitted the previous day.
 He was originally buried in the Brindisi Communal Cemetery but he was moved by the CWGC to Bari War Cemetery, Italy in 1981

 Image courtesy of The War Graves Photographic Project